dlr-gtlab/gtlab-core/docs/user/scripting/04_scripting-reference.rst

+:tocdepth: 3

 Function Reference
 ==================

-These are just some examples of how to document functions.
+..
 If you like to  cross-ref a function, do it like this :py:func:`footprint` :

 .. _label_python_scope: